-Between the ruffles, lace and intricate peplums, a serger’s the perfect machine to use for making a flower girl dress.
+Between the ruffles, lace and intricate peplums, a Baby Lock serger is the perfect machine to use for making a flower girl dress.
 Follow this serger tutorial to make a cute dress for the adorable little flower girl in your life.
 It will be a day and a dress she’ll always remember.
 Download printable instructions.

 For fabric, 3T: 3 to 4 yards for bodice, skirt, and peplums, 22” for sash, 1.25 to 1.5 yards of tulle, 1.5 to 2.5 yards of (OPTIONAL) lace overlay.
 Lining is optional.

 Use pattern for assistance, but account for the added fabric of the peplums and the added skirt length.

 I used an ivory silk dupioni for the bodice, skirt, and peplums and a coordinating champagne color for the satin sash, lace overlay, and decorative stitching.